TrustPoint-Project/trustpoint/docs/source/test_plan/software_risk_issues.rst

 All software testing involves risks, which are listed below in order to minimize them.

 - *Incomplete requirements:*
-    As TrustPoint is a research project,
+    As Trustpoint is a research project,
     it can happen that requirements are incomplete and only become apparent in retrospect that they would have been important.

 - *Incomplete test coverage:*